-Is Facebook depression real?
 Since social media became more popular among people, there have been studies looking into any potential side effects of long-term use.
+Is there a link between depression and using Facebook?

 There are a lot of differing opinions on what social media can do to someone.
 This is becoming particularly evident now that people can be constantly connected.
-Many people use Facebook as a means of communication only, but many others use it as a place to put their ‘highlight reel’, so to speak – this is where the concept of Facebook depression comes into play.
+Many people use Facebook as a means of communication only, but many others use it as a place to put their ‘highlight reel’.

 What people are now seeing is what is called FOMO – a Fear Of Missing Out – and it is almost entirely due to social media.
 Many people now get Facebook as a way of keeping up with other people.